xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 **✅ Success Metrics for this Phase:**
 *   [ ] Running the evolution system for an extended period results in a new version of NexusAI that outperforms the initial version by at least 15% in CMP score.
 *   [ ] Show that the best agent found by CMP was not necessarily the best-performing agent in the first generation (proving the solution to the "performance mismatch" problem).
+---
+## Part 7: The Cognitive Spark (NexusAI v5.0)

+**New Vision:** To transform NexusAI from a system that mechanically "thinks" and "evolves" into one that possesses an intrinsic drive for exploration and learning.
+We will engineer "Curiosity" not as a transient state but as a fundamental, measurable, and controllable mechanism that acts as a catalyst for all other system capabilities.

+---
+### Phase 1: Diagnosis & Measurement – Building the "Curiosity Meter"

+**🎯 Primary Goal:** Before we can engineer curiosity, we must be able to measure it objectively.
+We will build a suite of evaluation tools within the `SimulationLab` to benchmark the baseline curiosity of NexusAI and any of its evolved versions.

+**🔧 Key Components to Build:**
+1.  **Curiosity Dashboard:** A set of tasks designed to measure different dimensions of curiosity.
+2.  **Composite Curiosity Score:** A unified numerical metric.

+**📋 Detailed Implementation Steps:**

+1.  **Implement Behavioral Evaluation Tasks:**
+    *   **"Information Seeking" Task:**
+        *   **Implementation:** Build the "Missing-Letter Game" as described in the paper.
+The agent will be presented with a series of incomplete words.
+After each attempt, it will be asked if it wants to see the correct answer (in exchange for a small deduction from its reward).
+        *   **Metric:** The percentage of times the agent chooses to see the answer.
+A high percentage indicates high epistemic curiosity.
+    *   **"Thrill Seeking" Task:**
+        *   **Implementation:** Build the "Underwater Game."
+The agent is given two choices: Window A, which reveals a known type of fish (low risk), and Window B, which reveals random, unexpected fish (high risk).
+        *   **Metric:** The percentage of times the agent chooses Window B. A high percentage indicates a greater appetite for risk and exploration.
+    *   **"Social Curiosity" Task:**
+        *   **Implementation:** Set up a dialogue scenario in the `SimulationLab` where the agent interacts with a "stranger" (simulated by another LLM like GPT-4).
+        *   **Metric:** The number of open-ended questions the agent asks about the "other person" during the conversation.

+2.  **Develop the Composite Curiosity Score:**
+    *   **Definition:** Create a formula that combines the results of the three tasks into a single score, giving greater weight to information seeking.
+Example: `CuriosityScore = (0.6 * InfoSeeking) + (0.2 * ThrillSeeking) + (0.2 * SocialCuriosity)`.
+    *   **Logging:** This score will be stored for every version of NexusAI that is evaluated.

+3.  **Establish a Baseline Assessment:**
+    *   **Goal:** To know the starting point.
+    *   **Implementation:** Run the current version of NexusAI through the "Curiosity Dashboard" tasks 100 times to determine its baseline curiosity score.
+Expected results (based on the paper): very high information-seeking, very low thrill-seeking.

+**✅ Success Metrics for this Phase:**
+*   The three evaluation tasks are fully built and operational within `SimulationLab`.
+*   A stable and reliable baseline `CuriosityScore` for the current NexusAI is established.

+---
+### Phase 2: Activation – Engineering the "Curious Thinking Mode"

+**🎯 Primary Goal:** To equip NexusAI with the ability to proactively enter a "curious mode" when facing complex problems or dead ends, using the "Curious Chain-of-Questioning" (CoQ) technique.

+**🔧 Key Components to Build:**
+1.  **CoQ Prompting Engine:** A component to generate curiosity-inducing prompts.
+2.  **Cognitive Navigator Integration:** Linking curiosity to the thinking quality monitoring mechanism.

+**📋 Detailed Implementation Steps:**

+1.  **Build the CoQ Engine:**
+    *   **Logic:** Develop a module that can take any standard prompt and wrap it with CoQ instructions.
+    *   **Instruction Example:** "You are now in Curious Thinker mode.
+Before answering, pause and ask yourself exploratory questions like 'What if?', 'Why is this assumption true?', 'What information am I missing here?'.
+Answer your own questions first, then provide your final answer."
+    *   **Flexibility:** The engine should allow for experimenting with different "curious personas" (e.g., an inquisitive student, a skeptical scientist, a meticulous detective).

+2.  **Integrate Intelligently with the Cognitive Navigator:**
+    *   **Concept:** Curious mode is not activated all the time (as it is token-intensive), but only when necessary.
+    *   **Trigger Rule:** Modify the `Cognitive Navigator` to automatically activate curious mode when it detects one of the following patterns:
+        *   **Cognitive Stagnation:** If the "curvature" of the thought trajectory remains high for an extended period (the agent is circling the same ideas).
+        *   **Premature Conclusion:** If the "velocity" drops to zero too quickly on a complex problem.
+        *   **Infinite Loops:** If it detects repetition in the reasoning steps.

+3.  **Tag "Eureka Moments" in Memory:**
+    *   **Logic:** When a problem is successfully solved after curious mode was activated, this experience must be marked in `MEMORIA`.
+    *   **Implementation:** Add a `eureka: true` flag to the memory's metadata.
+These tagged memories will be invaluable for the `Dreaming Chamber` in the next phase.

+**⚙️ How it will look in NexusAI (Practical Example):**
+*   **Problem:** The three-light-bulbs puzzle (from the paper's example).
+*   **Agent's Internal Workflow:**
+    1.  **Thought (Normal Mode):** "If I turn on switch A, go in, and the bulb is on, it's A. If not, I don't know.
+This is a dead end."
+    2.  **Cognitive Navigator Log:** "Cognitive stagnation detected.
+Activating curious mode for the next 3 steps."
+    3.  **Thought (Curious Mode):** "Curious mode activated.
+I must ask questions.
+Why are there three switches?
+What other properties does a light bulb have besides being on or off?
+A bulb produces heat!
+What if I use heat as an additional piece of information?"
+    4.  **Thought (Eureka!):** "I can turn on switch A, wait, turn it off, then turn on switch B and enter.
+If it's on, it's B. If it's off and warm, it's A. If it's off and cold, it's C. Solved."
+    5.  **MEMORIA Log:** "Memory saved with `eureka: true` flag."

+**✅ Success Metrics for this Phase:**
+*   Successfully solve 5 logical puzzles that the agent could not solve in normal mode, after activating curious mode.
+*   Reduce the occurrence of "infinite loops" in `SimulationLab` by 50%.

+---
+### Phase 3: Evolution – Curiosity-Driven Evolution

+**🎯 Primary Goal:** To integrate "Curiosity" as a fundamental factor in the Darwinian evolution process, making NexusAI strive not just to be "more successful" but also intrinsically "more curious."

+**🔧 Key Components to Build:**
+1.  **Updated CMP Score Formula.**
+2.  **Expanded capabilities for Evolution Chamber v2.**

+**📋 Detailed Implementation Steps:**

+1.  **Incorporate Curiosity into the Fitness Function:**
+    *   **Modification:** Update the Clade-Metaproductivity (CMP) score formula to include the `CuriosityScore`.
+    *   **New Formula:** `CMP_Score = (0.4 * task_success) + (0.3 * efficiency) + (0.2 * cognitive_quality) + (0.1 * curiosity_score)`.
+    *   **Impact:** Now, an agent that succeeds at tasks while being curious is considered "fitter" than another agent that achieves the same success but is "dull" and non-exploratory.
+This ensures that evolution favors lineages capable of continuous learning.

+2.  **Make Curiosity a "Gene" that can Evolve:**
+    *   **Concept:** The "curiosity persona" is not fixed.
+The `Evolution Chamber` should be able to experiment with different types.
+    *   **Implementation:** In each agent's constitution, add a new section for `curiosity_persona`.
+    *   **Mutations:** When the `Evolution Chamber` generates a new "child," one of the mutations can be to alter this section (e.g., changing "inquisitive student" to "skeptical philosopher").
+The evaluation system will then determine which "curiosity gene" leads to the best long-term outcomes.

+3.  **Create a Feedback Loop from the Dreaming Chamber:**
+    *   **Logic:** The `Dreaming Chamber` will now specifically analyze memories flagged as `eureka: true`.
+    *   **Goal:** To find patterns.
+For example, it might discover that "asking questions about the physical properties of objects often leads to innovative solutions."
+    *   **Feedback:** This insight becomes a "mutation suggestion" that is fed to the `Evolution Chamber`, which can then create a new agent that explicitly adopts this strategy in its curious persona.

+**✅ Success Metrics for this Phase:**
+*   Show that the average `CuriosityScore` of new generations of agents increases over time.
+*   Produce at least one evolved agent that solves a complex, "out-of-the-box" problem that none of the previous generations could solve.